 Increase in demand for organic sparkling wines

-Another growing organic wine trend in 2020 wine market will be a demand for organic sparkling wines.
+Another growing organic wine trend in 2020 wine market will be a demand for best sparkling wine which is produced organically.
 This market has already seen impressive growth of 19.1% between 2013 and 2018, with a forecasted growth of 8.2% between now and 2023.
 And with Italy about to let Prosecco Rosé hit UK shelves, we are keeping fingers and toes crossed that they are organic.